Layne Staley: Final years: 1997–2002

 On February 26, 1997, Staley and the other members of Alice in Chains attended the Grammy Awards after the song "Again" was nominated for Best Hard Rock Performance.
-In April of that same year, Staley purchased a 1500 sqft, three-bedroom condominium in Seattle's University District via a trust.
+In April of that same year, Staley purchased a 1500 sqft, three-bedroom condominium in Seattle's University District via the “John LaRusta” trust, an alias used by Staley.
 Toby Wright, the producer of Alice in Chains' third album, set up a home recording system for him there.

 In 1998, amid rumors that Staley rarely left his apartment, had contracted gangrene, and had lost the ability to ingest food and was living on a diet of Ensure, Jerry Cantrell told Kerrang! that the members of Alice in Chains regularly hung out at Staley's house.
 On June 22, 1998, Staley made a phone call to radio program Rockline and gave a rare interview while Cantrell was promoting his first solo album, Boggy Depot.
 Staley called the show to talk to Cantrell and stated that he had loved the album.

 In October 1998, Staley re-emerged to record two tracks with Alice in Chains, "Get Born Again" and "Died", which were released on the Music Bank box set in 1999.
 Additional reports of Staley's deteriorating condition persisted in the midst of the sessions.
 Dirt producer Dave Jerden—originally chosen by the band for the production—said, "Staley weighed 80 pounds…and was white as a ghost."
 Studio engineer Elan Trujillo commented that Layne "definitely didn't look like how he used to look" and noticed Staley had, in addition to no teeth, atrophy in his legs.
 Cantrell refused to comment on the singer's appearance, and band manager Susan Silver said she had not seen him since "last year".

 Staley made his final public appearance on October 31, 1998, when he attended a Jerry Cantrell solo concert in Seattle.
 He declined Cantrell's request to sing with him on stage.
 A photo taken of Staley backstage at this show is the most recent photo of him that has been publicly released.